Woman shot near Harrisburg’s Third in the Burg food truck location

 HARRISBURG, Pa.
 (WHTM) – Harrisburg police responded shortly after 5 p.m. to a shooting near the city’s Third in the Burg food truck location.

-According to police at the scene in the 1600 block of North Third Street, a woman was shot and taken to a hospital.
-She was conscious at the time.
+According to police at the scene in the 1600 block of North Third Street, a woman was shot multiple times and was taken to a hospital.
+She was conscious and talking at the time.

 At this time, police have not released the identities of those involved.